Skip navigation

 Normal Function

-The MED12 gene provides instructions for making a protein called mediator complex subunit 12.
-As its name suggests, this protein forms one part (subunit) of the mediator complex, which is a group of about 25 proteins that work together to regulate gene activity.
-The mediator complex physically links transcription factors, which are proteins that influence whether genes are turned on or off, with an enzyme called RNA polymerase II.
-Once transcription factors are attached, this enzyme initiates gene transcription, the process by which information stored in a gene's DNA is used to build proteins.
+The MED12 gene provides instructions for making a protein that forms one part (subunit) of a protein complex called Mediator.
+This complex is a large group of proteins that work together to regulate gene activity.
+Mediator connects transcription factors, which are proteins that influence whether genes are turned off or on, with an enzyme called RNA polymerase II.
+Once transcription factors are attached, RNA polymerase II can start the process of building proteins.

-Researchers believe that the MED12 protein is involved in many aspects of early development, including the development of nerve cells (neurons) in the brain.
-The MED12 protein is part of several chemical signaling pathways within cells.
+As part of the Mediator complex, the MED12 protein is involved in many aspects of early development, including the development of nerve cells (neurons) in the brain.
+The MED12 protein is part of several chemical signaling pathways.
 These pathways help direct a broad range of cellular activities, such as cell growth, cell movement (migration), and the process by which cells mature to carry out specific functions (differentiation).

 Health Conditions Related to Genetic Changes